How much time do I need to study?

 The next step is to calculate how much time you need to study.

-Keep in mind that you’ll need to consider formal contact hours (i.e. lectures and tutorials) as well as support hours (i.e. readings, revision).
+Keep in mind that you’ll need to consider formal contact hours (such as lectures, tutorials and in-person training or placement commitments) as well as support hours (such as readings and revision).

 |One subject||11 hours|